HS-2902 FLOORPLAN

 Northstar Laredo SC includes a kitchenette with a triple burner cooktop, a microwave, and a three-way fridge.

 On the other side, there is a convertible dinette with bench seating.
-You can convert into an extra bed whenever you need it.
+You can convert it into an extra bed whenever you need it.

 On the backside, near the entrance, is a fully enclosed wet bath.
 The extended cab-over area includes a queen-sized bed, a TV, and extra storage on both sides.
-The size of the cab-over bed is 60 X80 inches.

-7. Travel Lite RV Super Lite
+7. Travel Lite RV Truck Campers

 Features